rywible/wrela6/docs/design/compiler-pipeline-design.md

   status conversion primitives
 ```

-The default stdlib should mostly wrap these families in safer, domain-shaped
+The compiler-shipped stdlib source should mostly wrap these families in safer,
-APIs.
-Replacement stdlibs can choose very different wrappers or expose the
+domain-shaped APIs.
+User-edited or project-specific source can choose very
-platform functions more directly.
+different wrappers or expose the platform functions more directly.

 Platform primitive entries describe behavior owned by the target platform or
 firmware.
 For UEFI, a platform primitive is a checked doorway to firmware-owned